RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ---

-Invoke the pipeline once more by navigating to _Builds > Build Configs > monolith-pipeline > Start Build_.
+Invoke the pipeline once more by navigating to _Builds > Build Configs > monolith-pipeline > Rebuild_.
 The same pipeline progress will be shown, however before deploying to prod, you will see a prompt in the pipeline:

 ![Prod]({% image_path pipe-start2.png %}).

 Click on the link for **Input Required**.
 This will open a new tab and direct you to Jenkins itself, where you can login with the same credentials as OpenShift:

-* Username: **userXX**
+* Username: `userXX`
-* Password: **openshift**
+* Password: `r3dh4t1!`

 Accept the browser certificate warning and the Jenkins/OpenShift permissions, and then you'll find yourself at the approval prompt: